MediaPlay-Discord/os/README.md

 It has several versions of it, one made in Scratch by Linerly in the `linerly` branch, and [one made using PowerPoint by Linerly as well in the `main` branch](https://github.com/MediaPlay-Discord/os/)

+This branch is also used for deploying it to https://mediaplay-discord.github.io/os

 ## Okay, but will it be an actual OS in the future?
 We're not sure about it, but let's see what we will decide later.